arturscheiner/kuberverse/README.md

 The templates presented here are focused on _local environments_ to be used in a way to help you build k8s clusters with **kubeadm**.
 Let´s go through the available labs for this scenario.

-#### k8s-kubeadm-base
+#### k8s-kubeadm-empty

-This is the **base lab** created for those who wants to install a k8s cluster using the kubeadm method but wish to do almost all the work manually, running the commands necessary to bring the cluster up on a step-by-step way.
-This template will create the boxes necessarya from the base OS image (ubuntu 16.04), follow the directory to get directions about how to use this template
+This is the **empty lab** created for those who wants to install a k8s cluster using the kubeadm method but wish to do almost all the work manually, running the commands necessary to bring the cluster up on a step-by-step way.
+This template will create the boxes MASTER and WORKERS, with the base recomended OS image (ubuntu 16.04).

+##### Use it if: #####

-  Use it if you're new to kubernetes and wish to start your first cluster running all the commands needed to create your environment.
+- you're new to kubernetes and wish to start your first cluster running all the commands needed to create your study cluster environment;
+- you like to do stuffs manually ir order to have a deeper understanting of what is happening;

-#### k8s-kubeadm-pre-cni
+#### k8s-kubeadm-half

-  this is the pre-cni lab from those who wants to install a cluster using the kubeadm method, but wish optimize time because this template installs automatically docker, kubernetes and the their dependencies.
+This is the **half lab** created for those who wants to install a k8s cluster using the kubeadm method but wish to optimize time.
+This template installs automatically all the packages upgrades to the base recomended OS image (ubuntu 16.04).
+This template also installs the packages for docker, kubernetes and all their dependencies.
 No kubernetes configuration is done here.

-  Use it if you're creating a second cluster or have used "vagrant destroy -f" on the directory of your previous lab.
-This templates goes up to the point where you need to rum "kubeadm init" on the master and after "kubeadm join" on the workers.
+##### Use it if: #####

+- you have played already with the first template and have "destroyed" your previous cluster using the _vagrant destroy -f_ command;
+- you want just to configure kubernetes but do not want to install the packages manually on each MASTER and WORKER of your setup;
+- you want to play with _kubeadm init_ on the masters and _kubeadm join_ on the workers;
+- you want to use choose your networking settings (calico, flannel, etc) and

-#### k8s-kubeadm-calico-full-cluster-bootstrap
+#### k8s-kubeadm-full

-  this is the full cluster build that I have created to optimize your study time.
+This is the **full lab** created for those who wants to install a k8s cluster using the kubeadm method but wish to optimize even more the time.
+This template installs and bootstraps automatically a full cluster with the **calico** networking interface. this is the full cluster build that I have created to optimize your study time.
 Use this if you with to bootstrap a new cluster from zero but do not to run all the commands to bring the cluster up.
 The end result here is a full-cluster up and running so that you can continue your studies.
 Useful for those that have decided to "vagrant destroy -f" the previous cluster.

+##### Use it if: #####

+- you have studied a lot the steps involved on a k8s cluster using the kubeadm method;
+- you´re curious and wish to put your hands on a cluster without being involved in the configuration steps but wants to play with _kubectl_;
+- you´re tired to install and configure all the components necessary to bring a cluster up;
+- you wish to get a coffe while the hard work is done automatically for you;